 \section{Abstract}

-{In order to study the pseudo entropy of timelike subregions holographically, the previous smooth space-like extremal surface was recently generalized to mix space-like and time-like segments and the area becomes complex value.
-This paper finds that, if one tries to use such kind of piecewise smooth extremal surfaces to compute timelike entanglement entropy holographically, the complex area is not unique in general.
-We then generalize the original holographic proposal of spacelike entanglement entropy to pick up a unique area from all allowed ``space-like+time-like'' piecewise smooth extremal surfaces for a timelike subregion.
-We give some concrete examples to show the correctness of our proposal.
+{In order to study the pseudo entropy of time-like subregions holographically, the previous smooth space-like extremal surface was recently generalized to mix space-like and time-like segments and the area becomes complex value.
+This paper finds that, if one tries to use such kind of piecewise smooth extremal surfaces to compute time-like entanglement entropy holographically, the complex area is not unique in general.
+We then generalize the original holographic proposal of space-like entanglement entropy to pick up a unique area from all allowed ``space-like+time-like'' piecewise smooth extremal surfaces for a time-like subregion.
+We will give some concrete examples to show the correctness of our proposal.

 }